Kaurin/DSSS/Readme.md

 * Disable Steam Cloud Sync (google it)
 * You need to set `Set-ExecutionPolicy Unrestricted` for powershell scripts to work. **This is a potential hazard to your PC.**

+## Installation
+Copy dsss.ps1 and dsbr.ps1 to any directory.
+I usually put them in the Dark Souls save folder, because I need to keep that open anyway to restore saves: `C:\Users\<YOUR_USERNAME_HERE>\Documents\NBGI\DarkSouls`

 ## Usage

 #### "Dark Souls Save Scummer" script (dsss.ps1)